 Managing finances as an owner-operator is not an easy task, especially when your clients aren’t making payments on time.
 Waiting to collect money from outstanding accounts receivables prevents truckers from taking on new business endeavors.
 Invoice factoring for owner-operators is a useful solution.

-Factoring eliminates the waiting game when it comes to receiving invoice payments, and allows truckers to pursue other business ventures with fast access to debt-free working capital.
+Factoring for trucking companies eliminates the waiting game when it comes to receiving invoice payments, and allows truckers to pursue other business ventures with fast access to debt-free working capital.